 Women faced with female pattern baldness could find improvement through the use of saw palmetto.
 It is not advised to take this supplement while pregnant or nursing.

 This plant can also decrease the effectiveness of certain forms of birth control.
-Children should avoid taking this supplement without recommendation of a healthcare professional.
+Children should avoid taking this supplement without the recommendation from a healthcare professional.

 Saw palmetto is only used to treat or prevent hair loss and does not serve as a permanent solution.
 If you are looking for a solution that will permanently restore your full head of hair, a hair transplant might be the option for you.
 It is the only permanent treatment for hair loss currently available.